EPITAResearchLab/pouliquen.25.icdar/README.md

 ### Results Analysis
 Use the notebook `notebooks/export_test_results.ipynb` to retrieve and format results.
-Results are provided to verify results presented in the paper without running all experiments.
-And final results were copied to markdown for a verification without having to run the notebook.

 ## Methods training calibration and testing
 ### Training models